lpolerecky/LANS/README.md

 ## Contact

-[E-mail](mailto:l.polerecky (at-sign) uu.nl) LP if you experience problems, find bugs, or if you would like to have new features added to, or participate in the development of, the software.
+E-mail LP at `l (dot) polerecky (at-sign) uu (dot) nl` if you experience problems, find bugs, or if you would like to have new features added to, or participate in the development of, the software.